-I’ve been meaning to write about alternatives to professional wedding photography for ages, but this week I got two emails on the subject, and I decided it was time for us to chat.
-Here is the thing: I love photography as an art form, and wedding photography was really high on my list of priorities.
+I love photography as an art form, and wedding photography was really high on my list of priorities.
 BUT!
 I do not think that professional wedding photography is for everyone, and I don’t think it needs to be.
+For some folks, DIY Wedding Photography is the way to go, and the question is just how to do it smartly.
 Here is a snippet of an email I got this week:

 We’re getting married in 4 weeks, and yesterday I made the daft mistake of going for lunch with a lovely friend who is getting hitched in a few months.
 We’re having very different styles of wedding, but both really excited for each other.
 Here’s the problem: over a cup of green tea, she confided in me that she is really worried about our decision not to have a professional photographer.
 She has a couple of friends of friends who did the same and now regret it.
 She was dead serious, very concerned for me, and encouraged me to reconsider, and even though I was sure we’d made the right decision for us, I’m now fretting.
 We decided not to have a wedding photographer because:

 - We have loads of friends who are handy with a digital SLR.
 We’ve put together a list of important shots for the big day, and will divide them up, so nobody has to take more than 5 key shots (they have already agreed).
 Is this a mad idea?

 - The cost of the photos would add an extra 10% to the wedding budget, and we don’t want to get into debt.
 And frankly the average price of wedding photography makes me feel unwell.

 - We’re applying the infinite monkey theorem, whereby if we have enough people taking photos, we’re bound to get some album-worthy shots.

 - My parents’ photo album is really 70s, only has about 30 photos in it,* but is beautiful, and to be honest that would be good enough for me.